Dr Sam Reid

 Senior Ecologist

-Sam is experienced in assessing the ecology of the ACT and Southern Tablelands of NSW, and has done so in both the public and private sector.
-He has completed, contributed to, and managed numerous ecological assessment projects during his career.
+Sam is experienced in assessing the ecology of the ACT and NSW South Eastern Highlands Bioregion, and has done so working in both the public and private sectors.
+He has completed, contributed to, and managed many ecological assessment projects during his career.

 Sam has undertaken surveys and monitoring on a wide variety of animals, including threatened species such as the Grassland Earless Dragon, Striped Legless Lizard, Pink-Tailed Worm-Lizard, and Golden Sun Moth.
-Sam has experience trapping and handling native animals, including reptiles, bettongs, quolls, and kangaroos.
-He has performed full scale wildlife camera surveys and radio-tracking programs.
-Sam is proficient in Plant Community Type and Vegetation Zone mapping of temperate vegetation communities, and has excellent native plant and exotic weed identification skills and management knowledge.
-He has performed numerous flora surveys, including determining Floristic Value Scores, and is skilled in data analysis, presentation, and GIS programs.
+He is proficient in Plant Community Type and Vegetation Zone mapping of temperate vegetation communities and has excellent native plant and exotic weed identification skills and management knowledge.
+He has performed numerous flora surveys, including determining Floristic Value Scores, and is skilled in data analysis, presentation, and GIS.
+While working as a Senior Ecologist Sam has produced a variety of reports, including Biodiversity Certification Assessment Reports (BCAR), Biodiversity Development Assessment Reports (BDAR), Biodiversity Stewardship Site Assessment Reports (BSSAR), Flora and Fauna Assessments (F&FA), Ecological Impact Assessments (EIA), Ecological Values and Constraints Assessments (EVCA), management plans, risk assessments, and reports on targeted surveys for threatened species and ecological communities.